Harmonized System Codes Explained

 One of the first steps in determining if goods qualify under Canadian Free Trade Agreements is to find the tariff classification.
 Then check under that FTA's Specific Rules of Origin.

-Read more: Understanding duty and how it is calculated.
+Read more: Understanding duty and calculation.

 HS classification is difficult for two main reasons.